rheiland/xml2jupyter/paper/paper.md

 We thank the National Science Foundation (1720625) and the National Cancer Institute (U01-CA232137-01) for generous support.
+Undergraduate and graduate students in the Intelligent Systems Engineering deparment at Indiana University provided internal testing, and students and researchers within the NSF nanoMFG (1720701) group generously provided external testing.
+All of their feedback provided considerable improvements to this project.
-We also thank our collaborators at Purdue University, especially Martin Hunt and Steve Clark, who provided technical support with nanoHUB and Jupyter.
+Finally, we thank our collaborators at Purdue University, especially Martin Hunt and Steve Clark, who provided technical support with nanoHUB and Jupyter.

 # References